 You should also check out the Tin How Temple and my personal favorite place in Chinatown, the Golden Gate Fortune Cookie Factory, where you can see the bakers assemble these cookies entirely by hand!

-Bike, walk, or ride over to the Wave Organ.
+Bike, walk, or ride over to the Marina District.

 Walk down to Fisherman’s Wharf.

 From there, follow the coast and head to the Fishermans Wharf and Ghirardelli Plaza.